mblennon/mblennon/README.md

 - 👋 Hi, I’m @mblennon
-- 👀 I’m interested in coding in Scala
+- 👀 I’m interested in coding
 - 🌱 I’m currently undertaking a PhD at Queensland University of Technology in Brisbane, Australia
 - 📫 How to reach me: m3.lennon@hdr.qut.edu.au